 Risks from eating too little

 But just as over-eating can be harmful, so can eating too little.
-Findings of a new US study have proposed that intake of a low-calorie diet or diet low on nutrient content may harm the brain of the newborn and the infant may experience behavioral disorders in later life.
+Findings of a new US study have proposed that intake of a low-calorie diet or diet low on nutrient content may harm the brain of newborns; after birth, affected children may develop behavioral disorders in later life.